UCL-MIRSG/xnat-aws/credentials/README.md

 The generated passwords are used to create and encrypt an Ansible vault.
 The vault is saved in `xnat-aws/configure/group_vars/all/vault` and the password to decrypt it is in `xnat-aws/configure/.vault_password`.

 Once you have generated these credentials, you can [create the infrastructure on AWS](../provision/README.md).

+Note, you only need to generate these credentials once - you can then create and destroy infrastructure on AWS re-using the same set of credentials.